janEntikan/panda3d-docs/programming/gui/directgui/index.rst

-   pos               Position of the object                                                                                                                                                                                           (X,Y,Z) hpr               Orientation of the object                                                                                                                                                                                        (H,P,R) scale             Scale of the object                                                                                                                                                                                              Number pad               When frameSize is omitted, this determines the extra space around the **geom** or **text**\ ’s bounding box by which to expand the default **frame**                                                             (Width,Height) state             The initial state of the object                                                                                                                                                                                  NORMAL or DISABLED frameTexture      Texture applied directly to the generated **frame**                                                                                                                                                              image filename or Texture object enableEdit        Affects direct-gui-edit functionality                                                                                                                                                                            0 or 1 suppressKeys      If 1, suppresses triggers of global keyboard-related Panda events (not part of the GUI system)                                                                                                                   0 or 1 suppressMouse     If 1, suppresses triggers of global mouse-related Panda events (e.g. camera controls)                                                                                                                            0 or 1 sortOrder         Specifies render order for overlapping objects.
+   pos               Position of the object                                                                                                                                                                                           (X,Y,Z) hpr               Orientation of the object                                                                                                                                                                                        (H,P,R) scale             Scale of the object                                                                                                                                                                                              Number pad               When frame_size is omitted, this determines the extra space around the **geom** or **text**\ ’s bounding box by which to expand the default **frame**                                                             (Width,Height) state             The initial state of the object                                                                                                                                                                                  NORMAL or DISABLED frame_texture      Texture applied directly to the generated **frame**                                                                                                                                                              image filename or Texture object enable_edit        Affects direct-gui-edit functionality                                                                                                                                                                            0 or 1 suppress_keys      If 1, suppresses triggers of global keyboard-related Panda events (not part of the GUI system)                                                                                                                   0 or 1 suppress_mouse     If 1, suppresses triggers of global mouse-related Panda events (e.g. camera controls)                                                                                                                            0 or 1 sort_order         Specifies render order for overlapping objects.
 Higher numbers are drawn in front of lower numbers.
-Number textMayChange     Whether the text of an object can be changed after creation                                                                                                                                                      0 or 1
+Number text_may_change     Whether the text of an object can be changed after creation                                                                                                                                                      0 or 1
    ================= ================================================================================================================================================================================================================ =========================================================

    Remember that the axes for Panda3D use x for left and right, y for in and out